 You’ll notice this part is the shortest part we’ll talk about.
 That’s because at this phase the hard work is done!
 Sure, you have to do the work of creating that thing you’ve tested and (possibly already) sold, but you are now so very clear on what your product looks like, this phase is just a matter of setting aside the time and getting it done.

 At this point in the process Regina got to work building the true content for the Epic Business Lock-In.
 Sure, she knew all along what she was offering, but why create worksheets, slides, and graphics if you don’t know that someone is going to buy it.
 (Hence, the promotion phase first).

 Once it was sold, Regina could take her expertise around building out a course and, well, build it.
-But what can you do if you’ve never built a course before?
-I have just the thing for you:

 Once you’ve built the product, it’s time to protect it.
 You know that friend of a friend who had her sales page completely copied or found the carefully crafted title to his product listed on someone else’s product page?
 Yeah, that can happen to you too if you don’t protect your work.